Newburgh, Fife

-Newburgh is a royal burgh and parish in Fife, Scotland, at the south shore of the Firth of Tay.
+Newburgh (Am Borgh Ùr) is a royal burgh and parish in Fife, Scotland, at the south shore of the Firth of Tay.
 The town has a population of 2,171 (in 2011), which constitutes a 10% increase since 1901 when the population was counted at 1,904 persons.

 The town has a long history of fishing and industrial heritage.
 Lindores Abbey lies at the eastern edge of the town.